 There were no properties that would receive a multiple variable adjustment.

-Generally, Estates at Snoqualmie Valley Trail (Major 238550) parcels were at a higher assessment level than the rest of the population.
+Generally, Neighborhood 10 Lake Desire parcels were at a lower assessment level while parcels in Sub Area 3 were at a higher assessment level than the rest of the population.
 This model corrects for these strata differences.